 Up to $2,500, for current academic year, rolling deadline

-1. Please give a brief description of the program and the rationale for its effectiveness.
-Projects that produce permanent artifacts, such as handbooks, and/or are likely to have a lasting impact, will be given preference. *
+1. Please give a brief description of the program's goals and the rationale for its effectiveness.
+Projects likely to have a lasting impact, and/or projects that produce permanent artifacts such as handbooks or online resources, will be given preference. *

 2. Please give a brief description of the faculty, staff, and TAs who will be involved in the project, and an estimate of the number of TAs to be trained.
 Please designate a faculty project director or coordinator. *